dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 </EditForm>
 ```

 Before building your own custom components, it's worth checking out the comprehensive range of third-party components that are available via NuGet.
-These include specialized libraries of components such as:
+These include specialised libraries of components such as:

 - [Blazored](https://github.com/Blazored) component library which includes controls that allow users to enter and view Markdown in forms
-- [Telerik](https://www.telerik.com/blazor-ui)'s Blazor component is a comprehensive library of components that can be used to create very customized solutions
+- [Telerik](https://www.telerik.com/blazor-ui)'s Blazor component is a comprehensive library of components that can be used to create very customised solutions
 - [MudBlazor](https://mudblazor.com/) component library inspired by Google's Material design language and written entirely in C#

 ## <a name="validation"></a> Validation